 Students accepted into a Doctorate Program at Robert Morris University are eligible to apply for financial aid.
 Generally, students seeking a graduate or professional degree are eligible to receive up to $20,500 per academic year in Federal Direct Loans.
 In order for your Federal Direct loan eligibility to be reviewed, you must submit a Free Application for Federal Student Aid (FAFSA) each academic year.
-A Federal PIN number will be required to electronically sign the FAFSA.
+A FSA User ID will be required to electronically sign the FAFSA.

 A Master Promissory Note (MPN) and an Entrance Counseling Session are required to finalize any Federal Direct loans shown on a student's Financial Aid Award Letter.
 Until these requirements are complete, loan funds will not project on the student's account.
 To complete the process, students can visit www.studentloans.gov.